 (4) The provisions in subsections (1)-(2) apply to oral and written sit-in examinations and to all types of written take-home assignments (seminar papers, projects etc.) subject to assessment.

-13. Besides the examinations listed in section 5, which are included in the final grade point average, on some courses it is a requirement that one or more assignments are submitted, as part of the teaching (so-called compulsory assignments).
-In order for students to participate in the final examination of the course in question, it is a condition that, within a set deadline, the required number of compulsory assignments have been submitted and that the assessment ‘Approved’ has been achieved.
-Further specifications regarding the number of compulsory assignments, format etc. are stipulated in the examination regulations of the individual courses.
+13. Besides the examinations listed in section 5, which are included in the final grade point average, on some courses there are one or more compulsory activities.
+That means that as part of the teaching, one or more written assignments must be submitted for assessment and/or one or more oral presentations etc. must be carried out.
+In order for students to participate in the final examination of the course in question, it is a condition that, within a set deadline, the required number of compulsory activities have been submitted/carried out and have been assessed approved.
+A blank submission is not regarded as having participated in the activity.
+Further specifications regarding the number of compulsory activities, format etc. are stated in the course description of the individual course.

 Exam registration and withdrawal

 14. Students who are enrolled on a course with one or more examinations are automatically registered for this/these examinations as regards the regular examination.
 The deadline for withdrawal of registration is 1 month before the start of the examination in question.

 (2) If the deadline for withdrawal from an examination is not met, the examination will be considered started, and it will therefore count as one attempt, see section 27(1).